GreenGold33/bootcamp-autumn2016/src/md/index.md

 ## <span class="icon-laptop"></span> jQuery Practice Events

-Group yourself in pairs an do the exercises suggested at Level 4 in: http://try.jquery.com/
+Group yourself in pairs an do the exercises suggested at Levels 3 & 4 in: http://try.jquery.com/

 !SLIDE jquery exercise